yard

 Calendar dates on seed packets are only guesses.
 Soil warms very differently in zone 5 than it does in zone 9 gardens, so we watch temperatures first.

 Count back 8–10 weeks from your average last frost date to set your indoor sowing window.
-Coolers areas like zone 5 regions often start peppers the same week they start broccoli indoors, even though planting dates outdoors differ.
+Coolers areas like zone 5 regions often start peppers early.
+Many start broccoli indoors the same week, even though planting dates outdoors differ.

 Gardeners in mild climates can sometimes squeeze in a second round.
 Seed a short-season pepper in midsummer for a fall harvest, similar to how you might stagger bush bean sowings for steady picking.